Seeking suggestion about a covered balcony area in bedroom.

 Related Discussions

 Comments (2)I am not an expert but I am thinking that regular wooden cabinet doors (in the color that suits the room) will install just fine over that.
 I don't recommend any shelves inside if you are storing toys.
 I have a 4 year old and her toys are ALL odd shapes and sizes.
-The bigger open cabinets are what works for me when it comes to keeping the toys out of sight....See MoreNeed help for deciding the living and dining area
+The bigger open cabinets are what works for me when it comes to keeping the toys out of sight....See MoreDressing mirror placement and design in master bedroom

 - 7 years ago